CompuTec/computec-docs/docs/processforce/administrator-guide/installation/first-installation/extension.md

 ## Installation Guide

-In this page, you can find a step-by-step guide on how to install the ProcessForce Extension.
+On this page, you can find a step-by-step guide on how to install the ProcessForce Extension.

 ---